sissbruecker/linkding/README.md

 ## Installation

 linkding is designed to be run with container solutions like [Docker](https://docs.docker.com/get-started/).
 The Docker image is compatible with ARM platforms, so it can be run on a Raspberry Pi.

+By default, linkding uses SQLite as a database.
+Alternatively linkding supports PostgreSQL, see the [database options](docs/Options.md#LD_DB_ENGINE) for more information.

 ###  Using Docker